-The Central Coast values our environment and natural resources for their elemental contribution to health, well-being, and economic activity.
-Developing an economy that works in tandem with both environmental and social sustainability is a core principle of this Strategy.
+and natural resources for their elemental capacity towards our existing and contribution to health, well-being, and economic activity.
+Developing an economy that works in tandem with both partnerships, we will be known for our environmental and social sustainability is a core principle of this Strategy.
 We aim to deliver prosperity for current and future generations, while achieving quadruple bottom line and addressing environmental challenges which threaten our society and economy.